DIY Art Journal Cover

 Or these lovely scrap pieces of paper that I turned into small banners and tucked them in between the dictionary layer and the tracing paper using a small amount of glue.

 Or the other small traces of metallic gel pen, colored pencils or watercolors that you could use to highlight some of the writing or the contour of the flower. (left image)

-Or the gesso you might need to cover some of that-maybe-too-dark contouring you did on the flower earlier! 🙂 As you can see, mistakes are allowed! (right image)
+Or the white gesso you might need to cover some of that-maybe-too-dark contouring you did on the flower earlier!
+As you can see, mistakes are allowed! (right image)

 All the elements from the free printable are available in 2 different sizes, you will need to group and use all the smaller sizes together OR all the larger sizes together, depending on how small or large your art journal is.
-My art journal was quite small (12*17 cm / 5*7 inch) so I used all the smaller elements to create this beautiful DIY Vintage French Art Journal Cover.
+My art journal was quite small (12*17 cm / 5*7 inch) so I used all the smaller elements to create this beautiful Book Cover.

 You can use the other elements to similarly decorate other larger art journal covers, or the inside of your art journal but you could also let your imagination run free again and find other unique ways of incorporating them into your creative life.
 Other somehow obvious choices would be junk journal covers, bullet journal covers or even planner covers.
 But I could also see today’s tutorial turned into amazing mixed media gift wraps for presents, birthday cards for friends or even smaller or larger vintage French signs for your home decor.

-I actually used the larger hydrangea and some scrap pieces of tracing paper to decorate the inside of my new DIY Vintage French Art Journal Cover and I simply loved it!
+I actually used the larger hydrangea and some scrap pieces of tracing paper to decorate the inside of my new creation and I simply loved it!

-Now it’s your turn! 🙂 Go find that special old dictionary or book that would make a beautiful art journal and give this DIY project a try!
+Now it’s your turn!
+Go find that special old dictionary or book that would make a beautiful art journal and give this DIY Art Journal Cover project a try!